tomeshnet/toronto-community-network-docs/src/network/supernode1.md

 ### Router 1

-Router 1 is a Ubiquti EdgeRouter X-SFP mounted in the inside Cisco cabinet in the ballast room.
+Router 1 is a Ubiquti EdgeRouter X-SFP mounted inside the Cisco cabinet in the ballast room.
 It is connected to the exit node over a L2TP tunnel using UDP.

 Router is configured with a STATIC ip and only routes for the exit node and a secondary VPS server.
 Secondary VPS is used to provide an OpenVPN link for out of band management of the device.